Nurses still struggling to return to New Zealand despite MIQ slots for healthcare workers - NZ Herald

 Anyone wanting one of the special healthcare places in MIQ must have a job offer in New Zealand before they can apply for one.

-For Taupō nurse Margaret Pleyell, who is stranded in New South Wales, that was a problem.
+For Taupō nurse Margaret Pleydell, who is stranded in New South Wales, that was a problem.

 She has worked in intensive care, emergency departments, community palliative care and she's an immuniser - all roles with great need right now.

-But it was too hard to apply for jobs from afar, with too much uncertainly for employers who usually wanted someone to start right away, she said.
+But it was too hard to apply for jobs from afar, with too much uncertainty for employers, who usually wanted someone to start right away, she said.

 It should be easier for practising nurses to just come home, and then get a job, she said.